 The body contouring market is highly competitive and dynamic and is characterized by rapid and substantial technological development and product innovations.
 Demand for the AirSculpt® procedure could be limited by the products and technologies offered by our competitors.
-In the United States, we compete against companies that have developed non-invasive and other minimally-invasive procedures for body contouring and companies that have developed invasive surgical procedures for fat reduction.
+In the United States, we compete against companies that have developed non-invasive and other minimally-invasive procedures for body contouring, companies that have developed invasive surgical procedures for fat reduction and companies that offer non-surgical methods of fat reduction, including weight-loss drugs, and other weight loss solutions.
 Due to less stringent regulatory requirements, there are many more aesthetic products and procedures available for use in international markets than are approved for use in the United States.
 There are also fewer limitations on the claims our competitors in international markets can make about the effectiveness of their products and the manner in which they can market them.
 As a result, we face even greater competition in these markets than in the United States.
 Further, our patent protection is limited to the United States, and therefore we may face increased competition from competitors using procedures similar to the AirSculpt® procedure in other countries.

 Many of our competitors are large, experienced companies that have substantially greater resources and brand recognition than we do.
-Some of these competitors offer similar services (including competitors who may charge less for such services than we do) and others also offer alternative services that are less expensive than the procedures we offer.
-Competing in the body contouring market could result in price-cutting, reduced profit margins, and limited market share, any of which would harm our business, financial condition, and results of operations.
+Some of these competitors offer similar procedures (including competitors who may charge less for such procedures than we do) and others offer alternative procedures and products, including non-surgical weight loss and obesity solutions, that are less expensive than the procedures we offer.
+Smaller or early-stage companies may also prove to be significant competitors, particularly through collaborative arrangements with large and established companies.